hotchilicode/hotchilicode/README.md

 - 🌱 I’m currently learning **React & Python**

-- 👯 I’m looking to collaborate on **projects that leverage Python and web development to build innovative trading bots and cryptocurrency platforms.**
+- 👯 I’m looking to collaborate on **projects that leverage Python and web development to build innovative trading bots and cryptocurrency platforms in the web.**

 - 🤝 I’m looking for help with **Full Stack projects to improve my skills**